xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

 statement in a block, also.
 That usually doesn't cause  any harm ...  it  just gets treated as a  null  statement.
 Many  Pascal programmers, including yours truly,  do  just  that.
-But there is one  place you absolutely CANNOT type  a  semicolon,  and  that's right before an `ELSE`.
+But there is one  place you absolutely _cannot_ type  a  semicolon,  and  that's right before an `ELSE`.
 This little gotcha  has  cost  me  many an extra  compilation,  particularly  when  the  `ELSE`  is  added  to existing code.
 So  the  C/Ada  choice  turns out to be better.